WebSocket API: GET /agents/connect

 reply with

-connection; the sender downgrades.
+error/BAD_FRAMEbut must not close the connection; the sender downgrades.

 SDK support

-If you’re writing your agent with @svantic/sdk, none of the above
+If you’re writing your agent with@svantic/sdk, none of the above

 is your concern day-to-day — set deployment_mode: 'connected' at